StephenClearyExamples/TcpChat/Protocol.md

 1. `From` - a short string, representing the source client of the message.
 2. `Text` - a long string, representing the chat text from the source client.

+### Type 2: Keepalive (bidirectional)

+No payload.
+The message length prefix is always 4.

+When received, this message should be ignored.

 ## Types

 ### Short String